Tatarstan: Administrative divisions

 Tatarstan's administrative and territorial divisions form 43 municipal districts and 2 urban districts (Kazan and Naberezhnye Chelny), as well as 39 urban settlements and 872 rural settlements.

 History

 Middle Ages

-The earliest known organised state within the boundaries of Tatarstan was Volga Bulgaria (c.
+The earliest known organised state within the boundaries of modern Tatarstan was Volga Bulgaria (c.
 700–1238).
-The Volga Bulgars had an advanced mercantile state with trade contacts throughout Inner Eurasia, the Middle East, and the Baltic, which maintained its independence despite pressure by such nations as the Khazars, the Kievan Rus, and the Cuman-Kipchaks.
+The Volga Bulgars had an advanced mercantile state with trade contacts throughout Inner Eurasia, the Middle East, and the Baltic, and maintained its independence despite pressure from such powers as the Khazars, the Kievan Rus', and the Cuman-Kipchaks.
 Islam was introduced by missionaries from Baghdad around the time of Ibn Fadlan's journey in 922.